-EDUC 596L - Practicum in Leadership 1-4 cr hrs This course focuses on supervised application of skills that approximate employment as a school principal.
+EDUC 596L - Practicum in Leadership

+This course focuses on supervised application of skills that approximate employment as a school principal.
 Field-based experiences are completed which are related to courses required in the Leadership program.
 A total of 9 semester hours is required.
-Leadership program students only.
+Leadership program candidates only.

-EDUC 601 - Politics and Current Issues in Educational Decision Making 3 cr hrs
+EDUC 601 - Politics and Diversity in Educational Decision Making 3 cr hrs

 This course explores the importance of politics in education at the local, state, and national levels and the groups, events, and forces influencing the profession and the operation of schools and school systems.
-Ed.S. students only.
+Ed.S. candidates only.

-EDUC 602 - Structuring Learning Environments 3 cr hrs This course investigates how to structure safe, effective, and efficient learning environments.
-Students will be able to demonstrate how to advocate, nurture, and sustain a positive instructional climate.
+EDUC 602 - Structuring Learning Environments

+This course investigates how to structure safe, effective, and efficient learning environments.
+Candidates will be able to demonstrate how to advocate, nurture, and sustain a positive instructional climate.